codyaverett/memento/personal/job-hunting/data-etl-hindsight.md

 ## Reimplementation

 Steps I'd take differently
 - Start with a simpler standardized datasource
-	- Kafka and JSON RCP connector to various blockchains
+	- Kafka or PubSub and JSON RCP connector to various blockchains
-	- Sourcing data from the blocks directly would allow for checking data consistency and a simpler time backfilling data from missing blocks
+	- Sourcing data from the blocks directly would allow for checking data integrity
+	- simpler time backfilling data from any missing blocks
 -